 Read about Samantha’s initiation into the “Wild Edges” that lead to the clarity of this vision in an upcoming blog post.

 Samantha is from a small town in Michigan where she grew up with supportive parents, plenty of pets and three older sisters, who she credits for shaping her into the strong and passionate Woman she is today.

-As a PNW resident, in her free time, Samantha enjoys tending her veggie and herb garden, doing yoga, swimming, exploring the abundance of landscapes, beach camping, sweating in Inipi ceremonies, cooking whole food based meals, making herbal medicines and dedicating avid time to her prayer, meditation, and womb wellness practice.
+As a PNW resident, in her free time, Samantha enjoys tending her veggie and herb garden, doing yoga, swimming, exploring the abundance of landscapes, beach camping, sweating in Inipi ceremonies, cooking whole food based meals, making herbal medicines and dedicating avid time to her prayer and meditation practice.

 She loves flowers, animals, sleeping, writing poetry, drinking coffee, listening to every genre of music imaginable- but especially fancies The Grateful Dead and Paul Simon.

 Her biggest calling in life is to become a Mother, but for now, loves more than anything being an Auntie to her many nieces and nephews (either by blood or by doula rites.)